 x E / In Between Seamsposted over 2 years ago

 Stop down!
 Using a lower aperture/fstop does the trick, though it works better with a wider angle.
 I’m not sure what lens you have, but I’ll assume 18-55mm f/3.5 since that’s the standard for Nikon.
 For some reason, my camera would rarely let me go below f/5, so I invested in a 50mm f/1.8 lens… the lower the f/stop, the more blurred the background is.
 However, I did indeed manage to get some good shots with blurred backgrounds with the kit lens, so you shouldn’t need to buy a new lens!posted over 2 years ago

 Set the camera on Av (aperture) mode, and use the widest Fstop possible, so use a lower number.
 I think it also helps if the background is far away from the subject, you use a long focal length on your camera (so zoom it in so it’s closer to 55mm) and then take the photo a short distance away from the person, so there is a shallow depth of field.

 I have a Canon 400D with the normal 18-55mm lens and it only goes down to about F4 so although I can get a bit of blur for outfit shots, it’s not as much as I want, so I’m thinking of buying another lens for it!
 Hope that helps!

-oh I’ve always wondered about that but I have an old camera so I can’t do it xPposted about 2 years ago
+oh I’ve always wondered about that but I have an old camera so I can’t do it xPposted over 2 years ago

-i personally use a 50mm F1.7 minolta pancake lens and it does absolute wonders in terms of bokeh/really blurry backgrounds, here’s an exampleposted about 2 years ago
+i personally use a 50mm F1.7 minolta pancake lens and it does absolute wonders in terms of bokeh/really blurry backgrounds, here’s an exampleposted over 2 years ago